akshell/docs/ref/ak/rest.rst

 Handler
 =======

-Handler is the C in :term:`MVC`.
+A :dfn:`handler` is a controller of a particular resource.
 For each request the :doc:`URL mapping <url>` determines which handler to use, after that the handler is responsible for processing the request and producing the output to the user.

 A handler receives a :class:`Request` object and positional arguments retrieved from the request path.
 It should return a :class:`Response`